MahamdiAmine/Singing-Voice-Separation/README.md

 Separating singing voices from music accompaniment is an important task in many applications, such as music information retrieval, lyric recognition and alignment.

-this is a simple implementation of the Robust Principal Component Analysis method
+this is a simple implementation of the Robust Principal Component Analysis method.
 ## License

 Completely free (GNU)!
 See [LICENSE](LICENSE) for more.